Aya A. Takriti, Enrolled Agent

 Foreign entities and individuals are subject to corporate tax only if they engage in regular or ongoing trade or business in the UAE.
 Moreover, foreign investors’ returns from dividends, capital gains, interest, royalties, and other investments are typically exempt from corporate tax in the UAE.

-What are the difference between Foreign Tax Credit vs. Foreign Earned Income Exclusion
+Difference between Foreign Tax Credit vs. Foreign Earned Income Exclusion

 When it comes to US citizens living abroad, there are two deductions that can help minimize their tax liability: Foreign Earned Income Exclusion (FEIE) and Foreign Tax Credits (FTC).
 The FEIE is an annual exclusion that allows a maximum income exclusion of approximately $120,000 for the 2023 tax year, provided that the individual has been living outside the United Arab Emirates (UAE) for 330 days in a 12-month period, established residency in a foreign country, and has foreign-earned income.
 If an individual’s foreign-earned income exceeds the exclusion amount, they may also claim a housing deduction based on what they pay for rent and utilities, which can vary depending on where in the UAE they live.